thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 This is how we'll ensure unification variables don't escape the type checker.

 Making this change is relatively straightforward.
-We add two new members to our `TypeInference` struct:
+We add new members to our `TypeInference` struct:

 ```rs
 struct TypeInference {